Sell on Amazon

 - See Adding Images for more information on Amazon product image requirements.

 - Products must have a brand defined.
-This can be set on the product level or in the product listing details page.
+This can be set at the product level or in the product listing details page.

 - If no Default Inventory Level is specified in your Amazon channel settings, products must have Track Inventory by Product enabled in order to list.
 Amazon listings that run out of stock will show as “Out of Stock” on Amazon.

 - Your products must conform to Amazon’s restricted products policies.